memor24/automations-end2end/cicd_automation/onprem/README.md

+## CICD automation with Jenkins onpremise
+VMware ESXi is used for the Jenkins server, using Terraform.
+Jenkins and all dependencies are installed on the server, with Ansible.
+All of the CICD pipeline including environment, plugins, etc is automated as code, with Groovy.

 ### Note on Jenkins installation
-You can use docker image for Jenkins, or install it on a local development environment:
+You can use docker image for Jenkins, or install it on premise. \
 Java (runtime & compiler) is required to be installed for Jenkins to work:
 ```
 java -version